RoiGerber/Garage-Manager-CRMG/README.md

   it uses a not so popular environment and ui extension of python - "QT creator" since the system can send SMS, it is interfacing with "Twilio".

-# So, what is it?
+# So, what is it all about?

   the CRMG is a neat, comfortable, easy-to-use software for managing garages costumers.